Richard Gouldthorpe

 Both Richard and his wife, Ann, were described as "of this Parish" when they married in St Magdalene, Woolwich.
 Witnesses at their marriage were Peter Smith and Sarah Lawson.
 They both signed their names.

-Some researchers claim that he was the son of John Goldthorp, a nailor (nailmaker), from Mapplewell, Yorkshire and Edna Webster.
+Some researchers claim that he was the son of John Goldthorp, a nailor (made iron nails by hand or maintained the teeth (nails) on the carding machine used on wool & cotton before weaving), from Mapplewell, Yorkshire and Edna Webster.
 However, that Richard was baptised in 1778 and assuming he was baptised about the time he was born he would be too young at 15 to be getting married in 1793.
-These same researchers believe he was born 1770, but his death certificate records that he was 69 years old in January 1846 when he died in Mapplewell, Yorkshire, placing his birth year at around 1776 or 1777, which would be more consistent with the baptism in 1778.
+These same researchers believe he was born 1770, but his death record records that he was 69 years old in January 1846 when he died in Mapplewell, Yorkshire, placing his birth year at around 1776 or 1777, which would be more consistent with the baptism in 1778.
+He is recorded in the 1841 Census as a Nailmaker living in Mapplewell aged 60, so a birth year around 1781.
+He is living with two Washerwomen of the same age, no family.
 Also, that Richard, a "nailor" like his father John (and surname spelled GOLDTHORP), married in West Yorkshire to Ann Goldthorp in 1801.
 So he is a different Richard Gouldthorp.

 However, it is almost certain that there are connections to that Yorkshire family.
 Richard's daughter Eliza NAILOR Gouldthorp was born in Yorkshire in 1805 (father's occupation Veterinary Surgeon).
 Her middle name is intriguing.
 It is also interesting that there were GOLDTHORP families in Mapplewell and surrounds all bearing children with similar names, especially "Benjamin" at the same time.
 Benjamin GOLDTHORP, John GOLDTHORP and Edward GOLDTHORP all had sons named Benjamin baptised in 1810, 1812, and 1810 respectively.